 \subsection{Trustworthy AI}

 According to the European Union~\cite{smuha2019eu}, an ML-enabled system should meet four ethical principles: (i) respect for human autonomy, (ii) prevention of harm, (iii) fairness, and (iv) explicability.
-Based on these four principles, Liu et al.~\cite{liu_trustworthy_2022} survey the recent research efforts in this domain and identify six dimensions of trustworthy AI: (i) \emph{Safety and Robustness}, i.e., to be robust to the tiny perturbations of inputs and to be able to make secure decisions; (ii) \emph{Non-discrimination \& Fairness}, i.e., to avoid unfair bias toward certain groups or individuals; (iii) \emph{Explainability}, i.e., to be able to be explained to stakeholders; (iv) \emph{Privacy}, i.e. to avoid leaking any private information; (v) \emph{Accountability}, i.e., to be assessable by a third-party and assign responsibility for an AI failure; (vi) {Environmental Well-Being}, i.e., to be sustainable and environmentally friendly.
-This work focuses specifically on accountability, as it addresses the regulations on ML-enabled systems to follow these six dimensions.
-As stated by Li et al.~\cite{li_trustworthy_2023}, accountability runs through the entire lifecycle of an ML-enabled system and requires that its stakeholders justify their product design, software architecture, implementation, and operation as aligned with human values.
+Building on these, Liu et al.~\cite{liu_trustworthy_2022} survey recent research and identify six dimensions of trustworthy AI: (i) \emph{Safety and Robustness}, i.e., resilience to small input perturbations and the ability to make secure decisions; (ii) \emph{Non-discrimination \& Fairness}, i.e., avoidance of unfair bias toward groups or individuals; (iii) \emph{Explainability}, i.e., the ability to be explained to stakeholders; (iv) \emph{Privacy}, i.e., not leaking private information; (v) \emph{Accountability}, i.e., being assessable by a third party and assigning responsibility for an AI failure; (vi) \emph{Environmental Well-Being}, i.e., being sustainable and environmentally friendly.

+This work focuses on accountability, since it covers regulatory requirements that bind the other dimensions.
+As Li et al.~\cite{li_trustworthy_2023} note, accountability runs through the entire lifecycle of an ML-enabled system and requires its stakeholders to justify product design, software architecture, implementation, and operation as aligned with human values.

-From accountability are also derived the concepts of auditability and traceability, which require an ML-enabled system to be reviewed, assessed, and audited~\cite{leslie_understanding_2019}.
-Figure~\ref{fig:extended_tai} shows these six dimensions and our focus on accountability.
+From accountability are also derived the concepts of auditability and traceability, which require an ML-enabled system to be reviewed and audited~\cite{leslie_understanding_2019}.